-Participants will learn about cutting edge ways to solve for real (non shelter created) behavior problems in shelter dogs.
+Participants will learn about cutting edge ways to solve non-shelter created behavior problems in shelter dogs.

 At the end of this session, attendees will understand how to apply for and start a leadership job at a municipal animal shelter.